kamysheblid/convertify/README.md

 This can be fixed by flattening the list/array.

 * When converting an array/list of symbols into something else, it will capitalize those symbols and it will never turn them into a sequence of characters.
 This is a gotcha/bug.

+* When converting a number (ex 123) to a list/array it will be converted to list/array (1 2 3) instead of (123).
+This is because it is more useful to be able to split it into its elements since we can just do (list 123) to get the other result.